 A FIRST TIMER’S GUIDE TO VISITING BERLIN // WHERE TO STAY

-Do you have any tips to add for first timers?
-Let me know in the comments!
+Do you have any Berlin travel tips to add for first timers?
+Leave them in the comments!

 PIN IT // A FIRST TIMER’S GUIDE TO VISITING BERLIN

-Disclaimer: Some of the links in this post are affiliate which means if you click them and buy something from the site, I receive a small commission (at no cost to you).
+Disclaimer: This post is not sponsored.
+Some of the links in this post are affiliate which means if you click them and buy something from the site, I receive a small commission (at no cost to you).
 Your support is greatly appreciated and helps me to keep this blog running 🙂